campbellmarianna/Simply_Plan/README.md

 People who work on teams.
 Simply Plan is for the team member who has been given a list of task and will use Simply Plan to do three of those task in one day.
 ​
 ## Experience
 A user opens the app they are asked for the goal of what they want to get done that day.
-After that they are asked the task 3 tasks they need to do today to reach that goal.
-For each task the user is requested to upload an image of the person who requested and the impact the task will have on the goal.
-Once they press down the user will receive a visual representation of the tasks and the goal in a workflow diagram.
+After that they are asked the 3 tasks they need to do that day to reach their goal.
+For each task the user is requested to upload an image of the person who requested the task and the impact the task will have on the goal.
+Once they press done the user will receive a visual representation of the tasks and the goal in a workflow diagram.
 The user can print it out or edit the tasks.
 ​
 # Technical
 ## Models